-CHRY backed fundraises for wefox (wefox.com) in each of the last three quarters, investing the equivalent of about £33m in total.
-CHRY's advisers say that these investments were made to help stabilise the business and improve its prospects.
+CHRY backed fundraises for wefox (wefox.com) in each of the last three quarters, investing the equivalent of about £33m in total to help stabilise the business and improve its prospects.

 When we last published on CHRY, wefox was its largest position (valued at £188.8m at end December 2023).
 CHRY wrote down the value by £62.3m as at the end of March 2024, citing a strategic repositioning within the business, amongst other factors.
 On 6 March 2024, wefox announced that founder Julian Teicke would become non-executive president of the company and that Mark Hartigan had been appointed as CEO and executive chairman.